Launch offer, 50% off your first season for new leagues. See pricing →

 The other half of the World Cup effect lands in July and August, when families return from vacation and parents who had not thought about soccer suddenly want their kid in a program.
 Plan for two distinct registration waves: the pre-tournament wave (May and June, parents who already knew they wanted to sign up) and the post-tournament wave (mid-July through August, parents converted by watching matches).

 The post-tournament wave is the one that catches leagues off guard.
 Many leagues close registration in late June assuming the work is done.
-The leagues that leave registration open through August, with clear messaging that late signups are welcome, capture the entire second wave that other leagues already turned away.
-This is where 100-player leagues become 250-player leagues in a single season.
+The leagues that leave registration open through August, with clear messaging that late signups are welcome, capture the second wave that other leagues already turned away.
+This is how a league can grow meaningfully in a single season instead of leaving demand on the table.

 Do not close your registration form until your rosters are physically full.
 Even families that sign up in week two of practice are renewals for spring 2027, the season that will benefit from the Olympics marketing tailwind.
 The full economic value of a family that registers in 2026 is two or three seasons of fees, not one.